An easy Homemade Flaky Pie Crust Recipe and tutorial to help you make the BEST and only pie crust recipe you’ll ever need!

 I feel the same way about shortening as I do about Best Foods Mayonnaise.
 There is ONLY one brand to use!
 Crisco!!!
 Yes, you can use the buttery flavor, but honestly just good ol’ Crisco is best!

 TIP: Place the shortening in the bottom of the bowl with the dry ingredients on top.
-I like to use the Crisco sticks (you can see it peeking out at the bottom left corner of this photo).
+I like to use the Crisco sticks (you can see it peeking out in the bottom left corner of this photo).
 It is just easier to use and clean up is a breeze!!
 With the shortening on the bottom of the bowl, the pastry blender will go through the flour first coating it.

 With a pastry blender cut the Crisco/fat, into the dry ingredients forming that fine crumb as mentioned above.
 Remember some will be the size of small peas.